 - Kidney failure

 - Increase in bacterial infections.

 Any symptoms of liver damage should be reported to a physician, significant liver symptoms should be attended to immediately.
 Liver damage can ultimately lead to death.

 Tylenol is one of the most common medications used for intentional overdose.
 It is often taken as an intended “suicide gesture” where the patient was not actually intending to take something that would result in death but was looking for immediate attention.
 Unfortunately, Tylenol overdose can be fatal.
-There is an antidote which may work but it must be started immediately and is not always completely effective.
+There is an antidote that may work, but it must be started immediately and is not always completely effective.
 Even if death is prevented, the patient is often left with severe liver damage.

 Prescription pain medications containing acetaminophen are often taken more often than prescribed.
 In addition, many patients taking prescription medicine or over-the-counter cold medicine will also take Tylenol.
-Taking too much acetaminophen whether it is a prescription, a cold medication or Tylenol over-the-counter medication will result in liver damage.
+Taking too much acetaminophen whether it is a prescription, a cold medication, or Tylenol over-the-counter medication will result in liver damage.

-Johnson & Johnson has faced numerous lawsuits filed by consumers, parents or loved ones of those who were injured or who died after a liver injury caused by Tylenol.
+Johnson & Johnson has faced numerous lawsuits filed by consumers, parents, or loved ones of those who were injured or who died after a liver injury caused by Tylenol.

 Instructions for Tylenol use for adults once included a maximum dosage of 4,000 mg/day, a higher dosage level than is now considered safe.
 Tylenol dosing recommendations are now limited to 3,000 mg per day in divided doses for adults and 75mg/kg per day for children.
-Unfortunately, many consumers and even health professionals use Tylenol at higher than the reduced recommended doses.
+Unfortunately, many consumers, and even health professionals, use Tylenol at higher than the reduced recommended doses.

 Notable lawsuits that have been filed against Johnson & Johnson include: